doherty100/azuresandbox/README.md

 ##### Customize subnet IP address prefixes (sample)

-Use this section to customize the default subnet IP address prefixes used by the quick starts to support routing on an organization's private network.
+Use this section to customize the default subnet IP address prefixes used by the samples to support routing on an organization's private network.
 Make a copy of this table and change these sample values to custom values.
 Each address prefix must fall within the virtual network IP address ranges discussed previously.
 The [CIDR to IPv4 Conversion](https://ipaddressguide.com/cidr) tool may be useful for completing this section.

 Virtual network | Subnet | IP address prefix | First | Last | IP address count
 --- | --- | --- | --- | --- | --: